 Examples of Public Goods

-These are goods which have an element of non-excludability and non-rivalry, roads are a good example.
+These are goods which have an element of non-excludability and non-rivalry.
+Roads are a good example.
 Once provided most people can use them, for example, those who have a driving licence.
 However, when you use a road, the amount others can benefit is reduced to some extent, because there will be increased congestion.

-Public spending and public goods
+Difference between public spending and public goods

 One possible area of confusion.
 We talk about public spending.
-This is spending done by the government. e.g UK public spending
+This is spending done by the government.
+E.g. UK public spending